1171722622

 2. Formulate an appropriate differential diagnosis based on history and physical exam findings.

-3. Appropriately recommend and interpret common diagnostic studies based on history and physical exam findings.
+3. Appropriately recommend and interpret common diagnostic and laboratory studies based on history and physical exam findings.

 4. Diagnose and manage acute and chronic medical and psychological disorders based on clinical presentation and diagnostic testing results for patients across the lifespan.